 - Currency: CAD

-XGD is an all-stock portfolio which makes it slightly higher volatility than ETFs with bonds or other assets aside from equities.
+XGD is an all-stock portfolio with slightly higher volatility than ETFs with bonds or other assets aside from equities.

-As of April 2022, XGD is invested in stocks from around the world with a major focus on Canada and the US.
+As of May 2023, XGD is invested in stocks worldwide with a major focus on Canada and the US.

 Here are the top ten holdings in XGD: